Jesus of Nazareth (TV series): Accolades

 Jesus of Nazareth received an Emmy Award nomination for Outstanding Special Drama.
-Additionally, James Farentino, who portrayed the apostle Peter, received a nomination for Outstanding Performance by a Supporting Actor in a Drama Special.
+Additionally, James Farentino, who portrayed the apostle Peter, received a nomination for Outstanding Performance by a Supporting Actor in a Drama Special, the production's lone acting nominee.

 The drama was nominated for six British Academy Television Awards: Best Actor, Best Cameraman, Best Single Television Play, Best Editor, Best Costume Design, and Best Sound.

 Jesus of Nazareth won awards for Best Cinematography to Armando Nannuzzi, Best Costume Design to Lucia Mirisola, and Best Production Design, to Mirisola again, from the Italian National Syndicate of Film Journalists.

 Controversy

 Before its initial broadcast, Jesus of Nazareth came under ideological fire from some American Protestant fundamentalists, led by Bob Jones III, president of Bob Jones University in South Carolina, and Dr. Bill Bright, because they felt the TV movie had to have the resurrection of Jesus Christ to be true to the Gospel account.
 Zeffirelli had told an interviewer from Modern Screen that the film would portray Jesus as "an ordinary man – gentle, fragile, simple".
 Jones interpreted this as meaning that the portrayal would deny Christ's divine nature.
 Having never seen the film, Jones denounced it as "blasphemy".
 Others picked up the cry and 18,000 letters were sent to General Motors, which had provided $3 million of the film's cost.
 Sacrificing its investment, GM backed out of its sponsorship.
 Procter and Gamble eventually took it over, buying the U.S. rights for a relatively low price of some $1 million.
 Their financial support allowed the mini-series to be screened after a simulated resurrection was added at the suggestion of Dr. Ted Baehr, a theologian and media pundit, who was friends with the producer, Vincenzo Labella, and acquainted with the protesters.
-The scenes showed the empty tomb, and then cuts to Jesus discussing his death and resurrection with his disciples.
+The scenes showed the empty tomb, and then cut to Jesus discussing his death and resurrection with his disciples.